Police: 2 Florida girls planned school knife attack, were willing to drink blood to worship Satan

 Polk County Schools and the Bartow police chief called the plan "horrific" and "disturbing."

-The school district superintendent said the plant the district and the schools had in place worked and prevented the attack.
+The school district superintendent said the plan the district and schools had in place worked and prevented the attack.

 The police chief said he had yet to talk to the parents of the girls, but he does not believe the parents or anyone else knew of the girls' plan.